IgniteUI/igniteui-docfx/en/components/accordion.md

 As demonstrated above, [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) option gives you the opportunity to set whether single or multiple panels can be expanded at a time.

 In regards to animation, you have two options.
-First, you could set the `animationSettings` option on a higher level for the entire accordion component:
+First, you could set the `animationSettings` property on a higher level for the entire accordion component:

 ```typescript
 import { useAnimation } from "@angular/animations";